justcoded/web-starter-kit/README.md

 ├── package.json        #File with dependencies
 └── README.md
 ```

-`tasks` - folder for gulpfile tasks.
 In `package.json` you can find all the dependencies.
+Folder `tasks` - for gulpfile tasks.
 In `src` folder you can find all sources for the project (images, html, sass, javascript files).

 ### `src` folder structure